squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 Note that SquidConf:ident_lookup_access only permits/denies whether a machine is tested for its Ident.
 This does not directly alter access to the users request.

-== Is there a way to do ident lookups only for a certain host and compare the result with a userlist in squid.conf? == You can use the ''SquidConf:ident_access'' directive to control for which hosts Squid will issue [[ftp://ftp.isi.edu/in-notes/rfc931.txt|ident lookup]] requests.
+== Is there a way to do ident lookups only for a certain host and compare the result with a userlist in squid.conf? == You can use the ''SquidConf:ident_lookup_access'' directive to control for which hosts Squid will issue [[ftp://ftp.isi.edu/in-notes/rfc931.txt|ident lookup]] requests.

-Additionally, if you use a ''ident'' ACL in squid conf, then Squid will make sure an ident lookup is performed while evaluating the acl even if ''SquidConf:ident_access'' does not indicate ident lookups should be performed.
+Additionally, if you use a ''ident'' ACL in squid.conf, then Squid will make sure an ident lookup is performed while evaluating the acl even if ''SquidConf:ident_lookup_access'' does not indicate ident lookups should be performed earlier.

 However, Squid does not wait for the lookup to complete unless the ACL rules require it.
 Consider this configuration: